OpenHD/Documentation/general/faq.md

 In OpenHD 2.0, no. The system is designed around the Raspberry Pi as it is cheap, widely available, and the video encoder/decoder hardware works properly.

-In OpenHD 2.2, most of the code has been rewritten, this means that we're much less hardware bound.
+In OpenHD > 2.2, most of the code has been rewritten, this means that we're much less hardware bound.
+Officially we currently differentiate between Air and Ground.

+The most optimised Platform on Ground is the Raspberry-Pi, but if you have quite capable hardware, X86 will give you even better latency than the Pi.
+_**NOTE:**_Not every USB-Port is able to supply the Wifi-Adapter with enough juice.
+Please check before flying if it gets enough power.
+The standart 500ma isn't enough, also if you do any PowerMods, we're not responsible for any damage.

 We support the Nvidia Jetson Platform, which will inprove latency a lot.
 We've also opend up the possibility to add other platforms, but those need long testing and evaluation and development work before being supported.
 This progress is quite a lot of work, so most boards will not get support ever.